jason-r-c/dev-tools/pump-build-tasks-master/readme.md

 # Summary
-This gulp task is designed to move files from location to another when a file is saved.
+This gulp task is designed to move files from one location to another when a file is saved.
+Developers are able to sepecify the source, destination and watch pattern at run time.

 ## How to use
 - Clone the repository

 - cd into the repository

-- The gulpfile.js will need the 'project name' replacing the desired name (refer to the "HOW TO USE" in gulpfile.js)

 - Run `npm install gulp` from the command line

-- Finally, run `gulp` (this runs the default task which moves the folder contents and watches for further changes)
+- Finally, run `gulp --sourceFile 'myFile.txt' --destinationFile '/c/Users/testUser' --watchPattern './*.*'` (this runs the default task which moves the folder contents and watches for further changes)

 * NOTE: You may need to install gulp globally for the project to run.